Discover Major Findings Relating to Smoking in Scotland

 Approximately 10-13% of the adult population in Scotland use e-cigarettes

-Use of Juul and heated tobacco products is rare
+Use of heated tobacco products is rare

 Approximately 15-25% long-term ex-smokers (quit >1 year) use e-cigarettes, but use among never smokers is relatively rare